-If you have questions related to unemployment insurance, workers compensation, workplace laws and safety, or discrimination, you'll want to visit the Department of Labor and Industrial Relations' Businesses page.
+If you have questions related to unemployment insurance, workers compensation, workplace laws and safety, or discrimination, you'll want to visit the Department of Labor and Industrial Relations' Employers page.
 This site includes links to free Required Posters and frequently asked questions.

 The Department of Elementary and Secondary Education can help you with a variety of programs designed to provide Career Education for your employees.
-Customized Training may be of particular interest.

 Ending a Business